 New survey identifies UK's top lessees

-For the first time, Asset Finance Policy's new survey aims to identify the largest equipment and vehicle lessees in the UK
+For the first time, Asset Finance Policy's new survey aims to identify the largest equipment and vehicle lessees in the UK.
+Updated September 2020 edition now available

 The data comes from an extensive review of audited annual reports for most FTSE listed companies and large private companies.